ArduPilot/ardupilot/ArduSub/README.md

 	- Voltage pin: Pixhawk
 	- Voltage multiplier: 9.174
 	- Amps per volt: 14.70
-7. Setup Pressure Sensor
-	- Change primary baro to 2ndBaro
-8. Flight Modes
+7. Flight Modes
 	- Set all to stabilize
 	- Set Flight Mode 6 to altHold (Learning mode)
-9. Set Up Camera Tilt (if desired)
+8. Set Up Camera Tilt (if desired)
 	- Use camera tab to connect RC8 to Output Channel 7
 	- Connect camera tilt servo or gimbal to Ch.
 7
-10. Set up Lights
+9. Set up Lights
 	- Use camera tab to connect RC9 to Output Channel 8
 	- Set range to 1100-1900
 	- Connect lights PWM signal to Ch.
 8